 Implementing a customer retention strategy is not as difficult a task as you may think.
 More than anything, it’s a shift in focus that prioritizes the right set of prospects with a higher conversion probability and lower cost of conversion.

 Your end goal should be to create loyal customers that return to your store again and again.
 As a marketer, you should focus on building customer relationships that deliver increased lifetime value.
-And grow your business by selling more to your existing customer base rather than constantly trying to grow it.
+Have customer loyalty programs and referral programs, as this will make them repeat purchases and get you more customers.
+The bottom line is, grow your business by selling more to your existing customer base rather than constantly trying to grow it.

 About TA Digital

 TA Digital is the only global boutique agency that delivers the “best of both worlds” to clients seeking to achieve organizational success through digital transformation.
 Unlike smaller, regional agencies that lack the ability to scale or large organizations that succumb to a quantity-over-quality approach, we offer resource diversity while also providing meticulous attention to the details that enable strategic success.

 Over the past 20 years, TA Digital has positioned clients to achieve digital maturity by focusing on data, customer-centricity, and exponential return on investment; by melding exceptional user experience and data-driven methodologies with artificial intelligence and machine learning, we enable digital transformations that intelligently build upon the strategies we set into motion.
 We are known as a global leader that assists marketing and technology executives in understanding the digital ecosystem while identifying cultural and operational gaps within their business – ultimately ushering organizations toward a more mature model and profitable digital landscape.